Ellie Downie

 Elissa Rebecca "Ellie" Downie MBE (born 20 July 1999) is a retired artistic gymnast who has represented Great Britain.
 She is the all-around 2017 European gymnastics champion, the first gymnast to win a major all-around title for Great Britain.

-The younger sister of double European champion Becky Downie, Downie first came to prominence as an outstanding junior gymnast at the 2014 Summer Youth Olympics, winning four medals.
+The younger sister of triple European champion Becky Downie, Downie first came to prominence as an outstanding junior gymnast at the 2014 Summer Youth Olympics, winning four medals.
 At the age of 15, she became the first British woman to win an individual all-around medal at the European Artistic Gymnastics Championships, with a bronze in 2015.
 Later that year, she was part of the team that won Britain's first global team medal, a bronze, at the 2015 World Artistic Gymnastics Championships.
 At the 2017 European Championships, she made history again by becoming the first British gymnast to win the all-around at a major international competition.

 On 23 January 2023, Downie announced her retirement from the sport.